 Minister of Defence

-As a young man, in January 1968, Mohammed was present when his father Rashid and Sheikh
+In January 1968, Mohammed was present when his father and Sheikh

 Zayed bin Sultan Al Nahyan first met in the desert between Dubai and Abu Dhabi at Argoub El Sedira[32] to agree to the formation of a union of emirates following British notification of intent to withdraw from the